amirf147/kaldi-dragonfly-gammars/README.md

 ## Window Switching
 I use numbered win keys for window switching with the following modifications to the taskbar in Windows 10:
-    1. From windows settings app: Uncombined taskbar buttons
+- From windows settings app: Uncombined taskbar buttons
-    2. From windows settings app: Vertical taskbar on the right side
+- From windows settings app: Vertical taskbar on the right side
-    3. From windows settings app: Small taskbar buttons
+- From windows settings app: Small taskbar buttons
-    4. Windhawk mod: "Disable grouping on the taskbar".
-This prevents the thumbnail preview pop up when you press a windows key plus a number
+- Windhawk mod: "Disable grouping on the taskbar".
+This prevent the thumbnail preview pop up when you press a windows key plus a number
-    5. Taskbar size minimized using drag-to-resize
+- Taskbar size minimized using drag-to-resize

 ## attic